China bristling, Spain seeks to curb its judges' international rights clout

 "Spain was the trailblazer.
 Spain has been a reference, a beacon for hope in Latin American countries," said Ignacio Jovlit of Amnesty International in Spain.

-Members of Couso's family met lawmakers on Tuesday to lobby them over the bill.
-Diplomatic cables revealed by WikiLeaks in 2010 showed the United States had pressured Spanish officials to stall the Couso case.
+Members of Couso's family met with lawmakers on Tuesday to lobby them over the bill.
+Diplomatic cables revealed by Wikileaks in 2010 showed that the U.S. had pressured Spanish officials to stall the Couso case.

 The PP said the modifications to the law would make sure the courts were in line with Spain's international treaties.

-He said many of the major human rights investigations opened in Spain had led nowhere.
-"We can't create false expectations in victims of atrocities who believe that they will get efficient outcomes just because a judicial investigation has been opened."
+Castillo-Calvin, who leads the PP's parliamentary team on justice issues, said many of the famous human rights investigations opened in Spain led nowhere, showing that the universal jurisdiction concept wasn't working the way it is currently written in Spanish law.

-He said the reform would widen the sorts of crimes Spanish judges could pursue, including international financial crimes or violence against women, and could prosecute international rights crimes if it was proven that the country where they have occurred had refused to investigate them.
+"We can't create false expectations in victims of atrocities who believe that they will get efficient outcomes just because a judicial investigation has been opened," he said.

-(Additional reporting by Emma Pinedo, Writing by Fiona Ortiz; Editing by Janet Lawrence)
+He said the reform will widen the sorts of crimes that Spanish judges could pursue, including international financial crimes or violence against women, and could still prosecute international rights crimes if it is proven that the country where they have occurred has refused to investigate them.